 In the early 1970s Dan-Air took delivery of its first dedicated long haul aircraft, the Boeing 707.
 The jets were configured with 189 passenger seats.
 They were, at the time of entering service, old aircraft.
 Being some of the first 707s that had been manufactured.
 Pan Am had purchased them new.
 Now, at the end of their career as luxury airliners, they were to start a new life as charter jets.
 British Midland had done the same thing.
 British Midland had opted to configure their 707s with 218 seats.
 These aircraft would operate on behalf of Tour Operators on the transatlantic group, affinity charters.
 You can find out more about these flights here.
 (1973) One stewardess on the 707 says:

 'I started out on the Comet, and when the 707 joined the fleet I was desperate to convert.
 I was on the first course to familiarise the type.
 It was huge compared to the Comet.
 I am not a technical, so I didn't know if it was state of the art or not.
 It did seem to be modern compared to the Comet anyway.
 I had done several long haul charters, again on the Comet, I had done haj flights to Mecca, which is not really a party town!
 The aircraft came from Pan-Am and they still had lots of things that identified them as such.
 But Dan-Air were quick to put more seats in them!
 We had 189 passengers, which was pretty crap for the passengers on a long flight.
 It turns out that the aircraft were some of the first 707s to be built, thinking about it, why else would Pan-Am want rid of them!
 So, they would seem to crawl up the runway!
 Crews quickly nick-named two of them - G-AYSL was known as 'Sick Lil' or 'Spread Legs' because she was always going tech.
 G-AZTG was known as 'Tree Grazer' because the Captains said she wouldn't leave the ground!
 I would be filling tea-pots in the galley and you could actually feel the tail section swaying when it was a bit turbulent.
 We would eventually get to America and change crews, we would then wait for the next incoming flight to go home, often a week later.
-So often the aircraft would need repairs in either America, or before we set off there!
-We regularly landed in Greenland or Iceland and if the thing went tech there, it would be a nightmare.
+So often the aircraft would need repairs in America!
+We regularly landed in Greenland or Iceland and if the thing went tech en-route, it would be a nightmare.
 We would have to get passengers off and in the terminal or a hotel.
 The repairs would be carried out and because of the cold, new faults often emerged.
 There would be stuff freezing if the doors were open.
 Talk about glamour!
 Passengers didn't blame cabin crew - but they blamed the company!'

 Above L-R: On board Boeing 707 - Service on a company BAC 1-11 - Viv Jansen on a company 1-11

 Having 189 people on board a Boeing 707 en route to America taking more than 8 hours would mean that more than one bar service could be carried out.
 Drinks were made available to passengers for purchase.
 These included both alcoholic and soft drinks.
 Whilst food was served free as well as tea and coffee; everything else had to be paid for.
 Although bar sales were a valuable source of revenue Dan-Air did not over charge passengers.
-The drinks were slightly more expensive than landside bar prices.
+The drinks were slightly more expensive than land side bar prices.
 Today, Ryanair for example charge almost £4 (UK 2023) for a cup of coffee and upward of £6 (UK 2023) for a sandwich.

 Above: Left: Dan Air considered purchasing the DC 8 - Centre: Boeing 707 cabin service - Right: The interior of a Vickers Viscount -

-The Boeing 707 was used initially on Affinity Group Charters and later on the Advance Booking Charter (ABC) flights accross the Atlantic.
+The Boeing 707 was used initially on Affinity Group Charters and later on the Advance Booking Charter (ABC) flights across the Atlantic.
 Several UK airlines scrambled to purchase or 707s from anywhere, in the hope that they could to grab a slice of the booming market.
-Lloyd International, Donaldson, Britannia, Monarch, Caledonian, Laker and Brtish Airtours all operated them with varying degrees of success.
+Lloyd International, Donaldson, Britannia, Monarch, Caledonian, Laker and British Airtours all operated them with varying degrees of success.
 Lloyd International and Donaldson collapsed in 1972 and 74 respectively.
 The ABC flights were low yield flights, in as much that the profit per passenger from the flight itself was minimal.
-The airline could only hope that ancilliary sales would make the flights worthwhile.
+The airline could only hope that ancillary sales would make the flights worthwhile.
 The old aircraft used would often break down, at the expense of the carrier.
 Within a very short time Britannia and Monarch were denied the right to fly the flights.
 Caledonian and Laker aimed at scheduled services across the Atlantic.

 Travel Agents had unlawfully made bookings, by issuing membership to often bogus organisations that would permit them to fly on Affinity Groups Charters.
 Officials at UK airports were employed to check credentials, and deny boarding to those not deemed to be genuine members of clubs.
 Collectively, airlines were fined for allowing them to travel.
 The Advance Booking Charters that followed were an ideal solution.
-Whilst Dan-Air carried out the charters until the 707 was phased out in 1979, the company later said that the had not been pofitable or successful.
+Whilst Dan-Air carried out the charters until the 707 was phased out in 1979, the company later said that the had not been profitable or successful.

 "I loved and hated the 727.
 Firstly, it was bigger than the 737 and looked gorgeous from the outside.
 I always felt like it was a rock solid, safe as houses machine.
 On the down-side, the galley was in the centre of the cabin.
 From a passenger point of view, it would be on the right hand side, that did cause problems during cabin service, there would only be four of us serving meals and one girl in the galley.
 It was always a case of up and down the aisle.
 It just seemed a funny place to put a galley.
 When the larger 200 series joined the fleet there was a galley at the back and that seemed a lot more sensible.
 There is no doubt though, that the 727 was claustrophobic for a lot of people."